MicrosoftDocs/biztalk-docs/his/core/package-xml-schema-v90.md

  The **packageDecimalPrecision** attribute informs the DRDA Server the default decimal precision.
 This optional attribute accepts an integer value of 15, 16, 31 or 63.
 The default value is 15.

 > [!NOTE]
->  When connecting to IBM DB2 for i5/OS, you should not specify this attribute.
+>  When connecting to IBM DB2 for IBM i, you should not specify this attribute.

 ### Package Authorization Rules
  The **packageExecuteAuthorization** attribute informs the DRDA Server which authorization identifier to use when executing dynamic SQL statements.
 This optional element attribute a string value.
 The default value is **Requester**.